ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Third-Party-Package.rst

 You are trying to release a third party library called ``foo`` hosted on GitHub at ``https://github.com/bar/foo.git``.
 You want a mirror of the ``main`` branch from the library to be released it into the ROS ecosystem.
-You already have an empty release repository (``https://github.com/ros2-gbp/foo-release.git``), from :doc:`Obtain-Access-to-Release-Repository <Obtain-Access-to-Release-Repository>`.
+You already have an empty release repository (``https://github.com/ros2-gbp/foo-release.git``), from :doc:`Request-Access-to-Release-Repository <Request-Access-to-Release-Repository>`.

 For this scenario, the table below summarises the responses to the questions: